Register your company in Hong Kong with our Special Anniversary discount!

 • Non-Hong Kong company that wants to rent out a local office

-A BRN is a unique number the IRD assigns to a business entity, this will act as its registered identification number.
+A business registration number is a unique number the IRD assigns to a business entity.
 It is printed on the registration certificate issued by the Business Registration Office.

-If you cease the operations of your Hong Kong business, you must notify IRD to cancel your BRC.
+If you cease operating your Hong Kong business, you must notify the IRD to cancel your business registration certificate.
 To do that, you can either:

 • Fill up Form IRC 3113 to cancel your registration; or

-• Send a letter to the Department along with the name and address of the business, your BRN, and the date you have ceased operations.
+• Send a letter to the Department along with the name and address of the business, your business registration number and the date you have ceased operations.

 Not obtaining BRN or failing to cancel your registration certificate attracts imprisonment and heavy fines.